 Rivers International School

-The Arnhem – Nijmegen – Wageningen area has one international school: Rivers International School, located in a brand-new building in Arnhem.
+The Arnhem – Wageningen – Nijmegen area has one International school: Rivers International School, located in a brand-new building in Arnhem.
 The school provides preschool, primary and secondary education.
 Around 45 nationalities are represented in a school population of 200 to 250 pupils.
 The pupils are mainly from expat families who live and work in the region.
 Expatica provides a complete list of international schools in the Netherlands.

-After graduating from secondary school, you (or your child) can start with vocational training or higher education.
+If you’ve graduated from secondary school in the Netherlands, you can start with your vocational training or higher education.

 Vocational training (MBO)